-At first I remember intentionally reminding myself to bring that thought to mind in my day…but this point I don’t even have to remind myself to say it any more, it’s truly just a thought default that will come to mind throughout my day.
+At first, I remember intentionally reminding myself to bring that thought to mind in my day…but at this point I don’t even have to remind myself to say it anymore.
+It’s truly just a thought default that will come to mind throughout my day.

 Nothing complicated or forced.
 But, for me, it is a way of celebrating my life while I’m living it and staying in a place where I see my life through the filter of gratitude and awe and wonder- that I get to live this life that I truly love.

 In fact, I hope this isn’t sounding too Pollyanna right now, but I’ll even find myself saying those words in the middle of moments when I’m really NOT loving life.
-Kids bickering, toddler melting down, work load feeling strained ect…those words sometimes pop into my head and I find myself having the slightest little shift – like my perspective gets a little clearer and even though I still might not be enjoying the moment, I soften a bit.”
+Kids bickering, toddler melting down, workload feeling strained etc…those words sometimes pop into my head, and I find myself having the slightest little shift – like my perspective gets a little clearer, and even though I still might not be enjoying the moment, I soften a bit.”

 Heidi Scovel | Mt.
 Hope Chronicles: